 From time to time, VOA staff may receive requests for one-time use of a radio or TV piece, or the request may be for ongoing use of VOA programming.
-These requests could come from U.S.-based media organizations, diaspora media outlets or from educational institutions.
+These requests could come from U.S.-based media organizations, diaspora media outlets, overseas media outlets, or from educational institutions.